Fabtech logo

 Breakdown maintenance refers to action taken on a piece of equipment that won’t start or operate whatsoever.
 The machinery is completely broken and may require extensive repairs to run again (or may need to be replaced entirely).

-In most cases, breakdown maintenance is an unplanned event, and the repairs are urgently requested in order to resume normal business operations.
-In the event of a stall or delay, the time in between can result in downtime, which will ultimately affect the bottom line of a business.
-If at all possible, it’s always extremely helpful to have some kind of backup plan in place should an essential piece of equipment fail.
+In most cases, breakdown maintenance is unplanned.
+You need urgent repairs to get back to business.
+In the event of a stall or delay, the time in between can result in downtime.
+If possible, it’s always extremely helpful to have some kind of backup plan in place should an essential piece of equipment fail.
 This will serve to minimize losses.

 A bit more unusual are planned breakdowns, for which a business can properly prepare for and work around the maintenance of an asset.
-Run-to-fail (or RTF) triggers are an integral part of planned breakdowns, as they enable equipment to run until they can no longer function, giving the business enough time to request repairs.
+Run-to-fail triggers are an integral part of planned breakdowns.
+They enable equipment to run until it can no longer function, giving the business enough time to request repairs.
 Such planning can ultimately reduce the cost of the maintenance activities performed.

 Run-to-Failure Maintenance

-The difference between run-to-fail and breakdown maintenance is that run-to-fail is always a deliberate decision, and there is some type of maintenance plan in place to repair the item without interrupting production.
+The difference between RTF and breakdown maintenance is that RTF is always a deliberate decision.
+A maintenance plan is in place to repair the item without interrupting production.
 In addition, the equipment that is allowed to break down does not pose a health or safety risk to operating personnel.

-A very simplistic example of run-to-fail maintenance is allowing a light bulb to burn out before worrying about replacing it, but it can also refer to machinery that simply stops running on its own as part of a normal operational process.
-Rather than stopping everything to perform preventive maintenance (and absorbing associated costs), it makes more sense to simply wait for the machine to break down on its own before performing maintenance tasks.
+A very simplistic example of RTF maintenance is allowing a light bulb to burn out before worrying about replacing it, but it can also refer to machinery that simply stops running on its own as part of a normal operational process.
+Instead of stopping everything for preventive maintenance, it makes more sense to wait for the machine to break on its own.

 Corrective Maintenance

 Corrective maintenance is any type of action that targets and repairs a system malfunction so that equipment can be restored to proper working order.
-One plus of corrective maintenance is that the defect may be caught or noticed before it causes a significant problem or results in a total equipment breakdown.
+A major benefit is that a defect can be caught before it causes a total equipment breakdown.

 Corrective maintenance is often performed on faulty parts that are discovered while other repairs are being made to the same machine.
 For instance, if you’re installing new carpeting in your office and discover mold growth beneath the old carpet, you would then take steps to understand and correct the conditions of such growth.